Lukuralli Readathon inspires children to read

 Taksvärkki ry’s Lukuralli Readathon campaign inspires students to read and helps them understand the significance of literacy.
 Reading is an essential element that greatly affects the development of skills, imagination and creativity of a child.
 It is also the key to one’s involvement in society.

 During their four-week Lukuralli Readathon the students are encouraged to read as much as possible – both in school and in their free time as well, while supporting the education of children and youth in Nepal.

 Behind the idea for Lukuralli Readathon are two mothers from Espoo, who share a passion for encouraging students to read while doing their share as global citizens.

-”The key to a better life is education made possible by literacy both in Malawi and in Finland.
+”The key to a better life is education made possible by literacy.
 For this very reason we want to challenge all Finnish schools to take part in Lukuralli Readathon”, says Pauliina Erätuuli, who held the first Lukuralli Readathon together with Aino Försti-Smith.

 Funded by youth themselves, Taksvärkki has implemented development co-operation projects for the benefit of the children and the youth of the world for over fifty years.

 Taksvärkki is an expert organisation of development co-operation projects and global citizenship education.
 The development co-operation projects empower young people, promote youth participation in society and defend youth rights in developing countries.
 With different campaigns and work in the field of global citizenship education Taksvärkki encourages the youth of Finland to take on their global responsibility.
-Read more about our work here.
+Read more about Taksvärkki’s work.